Rachelwebdev/recipe-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Thanks to the Microverse team for the great curriculum.
-- Hat tip to anyone whose code was used
+- Hat tip to our very own chef Hilda Bassey for the inspiration

 <p align="right">(<a href="#readme-top">back to top</a>)</p>